Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 【About the Dentsu Inc. Japan Brand Survey】

-It regularly gauges the awareness and actual attitudes of overseas residents regarding the Japan Brand as a whole, covering areas such as inbound tourism, food, Japanese products, content, and values.
-By visualizing the changing sentiments of consumers and the challenges facing the Japan Brand, it contributes to increasingly complex corporate activities and promotes cross-cultural understanding within Japanese society.
+The Japan Brand Survey regularly gauges the perceptions and realities of overseas consumers regarding the Japan Brand as a whole, covering areas such as inbound tourism, regional revitalization, food, Japanese products, content, values, lifestyles, and social trends.
+It visualizes the changing sentiments of consumers and the challenges and potential of the Japan Brand, contributing to increasingly complex corporate activities while also promoting cross-cultural understanding within Japanese society.

 ・Target Areas: 15 countries/regions (United States, Australia, United Kingdom, Germany, France, India, United Arab Emirates, Indonesia, Singapore, Thailand, Vietnam, Mainland China, Hong Kong, Taiwan, South Korea)